 - Back on Cloudways console, paste the SSH address you got in Step 4 into the Git Remote Address field and click on the Authenticate.
 This will ensure that there are no blockers in the communication between Cloudways and Git service (which is Github in our example) .

 - Then choose the branch of your repository (master will be selected as default) you want to deploy from.

 - Next, type the deployment path (i.e. the folder in your server where the code will be deployed).
 Make sure to end it with a /.
 If you leave this field empty, the code will be deployed to public_html/.

 - Finally, click on the Start Deployment button to deploy your code to the selected path.

 Step 6: Repository Successfully Cloned

 You will get a notification once the deployment process has been completed.

-You have further options to delete the repository from the server (no files will be deleted, see FAQ below), pull the latest changes or change the branch you deploy from.
+You have further options to delete the repository from the server (no files will be deleted, see FAQ below), pull the latest changes from remote or change the branch.

 Step 7: Check Deployment Logs